micmejia/bible-dump/AMPC/Acts/Acts 7.md

-And when he was in his fortieth year, it came into his heart to visit his kinsmen the children of Israel [[^d]to help them and to care for them].
+And when he was in his fortieth year, it came into his heart to visit his kinsmen the children of Israel [to help them and to care for them].